How to choose Energy Bars for weight loss

 • Fat

-Fat doesn’t provide instant energy like carbs or protein does; instead, it’s stored as fat for later use by the body.
+Fat doesn’t provide instant energy like carbs or protein; instead, it’s stored as fat for later use by the body.
 Too much fat will slow down your metabolism and cause weight gain!

 The bars you eat can help with your weight loss.

 Choosing the best bar for you can help with your weight loss goals.
-Not all bars are created equal, and some might not be as healthy as you want them to be.
+Not all bars are created equal, and some might not be as healthy as you want.
 But don’t worry: there are ways to spot which bars will work for your nutrition goals and body type.

-The first thing we need to look at is the nutrient ratio of the bar you’re considering.
+We first need to consider the nutrient ratio of the bar you’re considering.
 This means how much protein, carbs, fat, and fiber it contains per serving.
-A good bar should have at least 10 grams of protein per serving; if it has less than that, it may not be enough fuel for your body while working out or going about your day-to-day activities.
-It also needs to have between 20 and 25 grams of carbohydrates per serving; if it has more than 25 grams of carbohydrates without any fat included in its ingredient list (or if there’s another source), then it may cause digestive issues such as bloating or gas after eating them regularly over time due to excessive sugar consumption.
-Especially if they’re eaten when they won’t give us enough energy immediately afterward.
+A good bar should have at least 10 grams of protein per serving; if it has less than that, it may not be enough fuel for your body while working out or doing your day-to-day activities.
+It also needs to have between 20 and 25 grams of carbohydrates per serving; if it has more than 25 grams of carbohydrates without any fat included in its ingredient list (or if there’s another source), then it may cause digestive issues such as bloating or gas after eating them regularly over time due to excessive sugar consumption especially if they’re eaten when they won’t give us enough energy immediately afterward.

 See also